 “So I’ve been cooking since I was 17.
 I actually had my first popup in high school as my senior project.
-I made Japanese curry rice… It didn’t go over so well, all the people from my tiny hometown were like ‘ew looks like diarrhea!’”
+I made Japanese curry rice… It didn’t go over so well, all the people from my tiny hometown were like ‘ew looks like diarrhea!’” – Sylvan, chef and owner of Rintaro (pictured above)

 After years of apprenticeships and chef positions in the Bay Area and Japan, Sylvan Mishima Brackett opened Rintaro, a traditional yet new kind of Izakaya restaurant in the heart of SF.
 Rintaro is hidden behind a wooden fence on a quiet street off of south Van Ness.
 Once you open the gate and step into the courtyard, you are transported.